All Episodes

 They're doing it.

-They they absolutely are doing it.
+They absolutely are doing it.

-I've been down there a few times in the last few years, and I can tell you for folks who are listening who have not had the opportunity to do that.
+And I can tell you, for folks who are listening who have not had the opportunity to do that, the Trump administration fixed this problem.

 And guess where they're going to be?

-They're either going to be in those cages, and or they're going to be released to cartels who are engaged in a level of human trafficking that the leftist media simply does not want to accept.
+They're either going to be in those cages and or they're going to be released to cartels who are engaged in a level of human trafficking that the leftist media simply does not want to accept.

 I mean, it's pretty unbelievable.

-I will take a quick break.
+All right, we'll take a quick break.

-We'll come back more with Kevin Roberts, executive director, Texas Public Policy Foundation.
+We'll come back more with Kevin Roberts, Executive Director, Texas Public Policy Foundation.

 Overload hour, Hannity 9 Eastern tonight.